 How to ease your cat into a new routine

-If you have the luxury of anticipating an upheaval in your schedule, give this some forethought: Easing your cat into a new routine is the most surefire way of preventing an extreme reaction to change (such as cat separation anxiety).
+If you have the luxury of anticipating an upheaval in your schedule, give this some forethought: Easing your cat into a new routine is the most surefire way of preventing an extreme reaction to change (such as separation anxiety).

 Eventually you can transition to leaving for an entire day (being mindful of food and water, naturally).
 And here is where you’ll want to firmly establish another routine: Take time to bond with your cat every day.
-This one-on-one time is enjoyable and important for your kitty, as it will give him something to expect and look forward to.
+This one-on-one time is enjoyable and important for your kitty, as it will give them something to expect and look forward to.
 Special attention can be paid in a variety of ways, whether it’s grooming, chatting, playing, or simply snuggling.
 (Learn more about keeping a single cat content.)

-When compared with dogs, separation anxiety in cats is rare—at least in terms of diagnosing it.
 If a change in schedule is sudden or you’re unable to ease your kitty into the new routine, pay attention to the possible signs of cat separation anxiety, including:

 - Excessive vocalization (crying, moaning, meowing)